Introduction¶

 root@my-vm-name:~# mount -t ext4 /dev/mapper/storage1 /storage1

-Verify the available space (which can be slightly different with the value given to the openstack volume create):
+Verify the available space (which can be slightly different from the value given to the openstack volume create):

 root@my-vm-name:~# df -h /storage1 Filesystem Size Used Avail Use% Mounted on /dev/mapper/storage1 2.0G 6.0M 1.9G 1% /storage1